mscottsewell/Power-BI-D365-Sales/README.md

-# Power BI ↔️ Dynamics 365 Sales Report templates (Beta)
+# Power BI ❤️ Dynamics 365 Sales! - Report Templates (Beta)

 These report templates are built to demonstrate using Power BI to report on Opportunities in Dynamics 365 CE Sales.
 - One example uses the TDS Endpoint to connect directly to Dataverse